Lorraine (Richardson) Manderscheid

 Published in 2000

-[Five years ago I converted the first edition of this book to HTML and made it available on the Internet.
-I have now been given access to the second edition, and it is my pleasure to make it available to you now, with permission from by grandmother, Lorraine Manderscheid.
-Along with formatting changes, I've combined both volumes of the second edition, renumbering the chapters. --- Eric Wadsworth, January 2001]
+[In 1996, I converted the first edition of this book to HTML and made it available on the Internet.
+In 2001, I did the same with the second edition, with permission from my grandmother, Lorraine Manderscheid.
+Along with formatting changes, I combined both volumes of the second edition, renumbering the chapters.
+Over the years, I have responded to requests to remove information on living individuals.
+After getting another such request in 2022, I just deleted the book, except for this page, because it would be too much work to go through and remove information on all the living people listed. --- Eric Wadsworth, March 2022]

 |CHAPTER 1||John Doyle Lee||(1812-1877)||0||descendants listed|